 Are there limits as to how many nominations may be submitted by a single institution?

-There are not; all outstanding nominations are encouraged.
+There are not; nominations are encouraged for all outstanding work.

 Are Lasker Awards given every year?

 The Basic Award and the Clinical Award are given annually.
-The Special Achievement Award and the Public Service Award are given in alternate years: the Public Service will be given in 2019; the Special Achievement will be given next in 2020.
+The Special Achievement Award and the Public Service Award are given in alternate years: the Special Achievement will be given in 2020; the Public Service will be given next in 2021.

 Are word limits (and/or page limits) on nomination forms strictly enforced?